rtCamp/rt-newrelic-browser/readme.txt

 * Alternatively, you can [download](http://downloads.wordpress.org/plugin/rt-newrelic-browser.zip "Download New Relic Browser by rtCamp") the plugin from the repository.
 Unzip it and upload it to the plugins folder of your WordPress installation (`wp-content/plugins/` directory of your WordPress installation).
 * Activate it through the 'Plugins' section.
 * Access the settings page from WordPress backend under `Settings > New Relic Browser`.

+== Frequently Asked Questions ==

+= What if I do not have New Relic account? =
+You can easily create one using this plugin.

+= If I have account, then where do I find API Key? = In your New Relic account, go to 'Account settings' from top right menu where your username is shown.
+Then on the next page, select 'Data sharing' from left menu.
+Make sure you use 'API Key' and not 'Data access key'.

+= What if I accidentally delete the integrated browser app from backend? = No worries.
+You can integrate it again using your API Key.

 == Screenshots ==